 Large breaches of consumers’ personal information are becoming more and more common and, in response, some consumers are placing freezes on their credit information.

 We've heard from some consumers that after placing a credit freeze, it's affected their insurance premiums.
-Personal auto, homeowner, condo, mobile and manufactured home and renter insurance companies are not allowed to raise your premiums solely based on your frozen credit information.
+If you get an adverse action notice from your personal auto, homeowner, condo, mobile and manufactured home and/or renter insurance company telling you your premiums are going up because you froze your credit, file a complaint with our office.
+We will find out if your company can do that.
+Regardless, the company must:

 Here are some frequently asked questions we've received from consumers on this issue: